From One to Two Dimensions: Magnetic Phases in Weakly Coupled Spin Ladders

 Many materials, including some copper-oxide perovskite-derived compounds \cite{PhysRevB.49.8901, doi:10.1021/acs.chemmater.2c02939,PhysRevB.95.104428}, and molecular materials\cite{PhysRevLett.86.5168,D1TC01576A,PhysRevB.41.1657,PhysRevB.103.205131,sous2021}, can be approximately described as coupled spin-1/2 Heisenberg ladders, and an intriguing possibility is that doping these compounds may lead to novel superconductivity.
 However, in all of these cases the question of deviations from one-dimensionality is an important issue.
 The development of experimental protocols for determining if a given material may be viewed in terms of weakly coupled spin ladders and is therefore likely to become superconducting on doping is of interest.

 The magnetic properties and excitation spectrum of a single spin ladder are well understood\cite{doi:10.1126/science.271.5249.618,PhysRevLett.73.882,PhysRevLett.73.886}.
-An important step towards understanding the effects of interladder coupling was taken by Giamarchi and collaborators\cite{PhysRevLett.101.137207,PhysRevB.83.054407}.
+An important step towards understanding the effects of interladder coupling was taken by Giamarchi and collaborators\cite{PhysRevLett.101.137207,PhysRevB.83.054407,bouillot2012staticsdynamicsweaklycoupled}.
 Motivated by measurements on the organic compound bis(piperidinium)tetrabromocuprate(II) (BPCB), Giamarchi et al. introduced a formalism combining a numerically exact treatment of the properties of a single ladder with a mean field treatment of the interladder coupling.
-Building on this work, we present a comprehensive treatment of the interladder coupling between adjacent spin ladders for small and large intraladder couplings and including two different coupling geometries relevant to different materials of current experimental interest.
+These and previous authors explored the behavior as a function of applied magnetic field and temperature showing that coupled spin ladders can have two phases: a singlet phase and a magnetically ordered phase.
+Building on this work, we present a comprehensive treatment of the interladder coupling between adjacent spin ladders for small and large intraladder couplings in a magnetic field, including two different coupling geometries relevant to different materials of current experimental interest.